 API permissions, also called scopes, act as a upper limit on what can be done with the acquired access token.
 On top of that, some services in the Microsoft/Azure platform impose additional permission checks based on roles and group memberships of the service principal.
+An example of this is Azure and group memberships of the service principal.
 An example of this is Azure RBAC.